uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 All information that modern computers store and process is stored as digits, using binary digits.
 This means that everything you see in computer images is stored inside a computer using just 0's and 1's, and these are used to *represent* images.

-Computer screens are divided into a grid of tiny squares called pixels.
+Computer screens are divided into a grid of tiny squares called {glossary-link term="pixel"}pixels{glossary-link end}.
 These pixels can each show a different colour, and because they are so small when we look at a screen we don't see the individual pixels, instead we see them blend together into an image.
 If you look very very closely at a computer or TV screen (especially older ones) then you might be able to see these individual pixels.
 Be careful not to hurt your eyes though!